Information for Parents and Carers

 Why PACT?

-PACT is a strength-based relationship approach that embraces your child's interests, style and attributes, realising their potential by promoting a more supportive interaction and environment.
+PACT is a strength-based relationship approach that embraces your child's interests, style, and attributes, allowing them to realise their potential by promoting a more supportive interaction and environment.
 PACT helps you recognise your child's communication signals and the successful ways you can interact together.
 PACT helps empower you, connecting your unique experiences, knowledge and skills with a better understanding of and adaptation to your child.
 Equally, PACT helps empower your child to actively communicate their physical, emotional and psychological needs and engage in learning opportunities.

 How is PACT different from other interventions?

 • PACT differs from other interventions with similar names.
-PACT has entirely different theoretical rationales and ways of working and evidence for effect.
+PACT has entirely different theoretical rationales, ways of working, and evidence for effect.
 Other interventions with a similar name have no scientific long-term evidence of effectiveness.

 • PACT does not teach, prompt or coach your child.
 Instead, PACT creates supportive adult responses and interaction within a special relationship to facilitate your child's social communication skills.